mrkvon/developing-distributed-app/group-community.md

   - a group could be replicated, and an index could be distributed over a few nodes, with some redundancy.
 - If we don't make _Improvement #2.1_, we have to fetch all members' offers in order to find hosts in the area we travel to

-[comment]: <> (### 3.
-Make a distributed way to discover each other &#40;Distributed Hash Tables&#41;)

-[comment]: <> (I don't think it would work actually.
-It is possible to have an index distributed over a few nodes, that could be queried by location.
-It is also possible to have a key-value store distributed over a few nodes, implemented as a distributed hash table, it would be queried by keys, not sure what they might be.
-I suggest removing this point alltogether. )

 ### (both solutions can coexist next to each other)

 ---